 - 1. The Board of Examiners determines the criteria regarding the nature and content of the Clinical Internship in the internship regulations. - 2.
 The Clinical Internship regulations are set out in appendix 2 in the Rules and Regulations. - 3.
-In order to ensure that the Clinical Internship proceeds smoothly, further guidelines have been drawn up, which can be found on AskPsy.nl. - 4.
-A Student can do a Clinical Internship only once during the Student's programme of study.
-During the Clinical Internship the Student will be supervised by a supervisor at the clinical placement and by a faculty supervisor.
+In order to ensure that the Internship proceeds smoothly, further guidelines have been drawn up, which can be found on AskPsy.nl. - 4.
+A Student can follow a Clinical Internship only once during the Student's programme of study.
+During the Clinical Internship the Student will be supervised by the Faculty.

-Article 5.8 Attendance in Tutorial Group Meetings
+Article 5.8 Attendance at Tutorial Group Meetings

 - 1. The Board of Examiners lays down the minimum of tutorial and practical group meetings a Student is required to attend in the Rules and Regulations and determines how the actual attendance of each Student in the education is registered. - 2.
-If attendance has been met in a given academic year, this will be valid for the remainder of the study, even if the exam is not passed in that year.
+If attendance has been met in a given academic year this will be valid for the remainder of the study even if the exam is not passed in that year.